nineinchnick/yii-usr/README.md

 * logging in and out,
 * password recovery and reset if expired
 * registration with optional email verification,
-* viewing and updating a minimal user profile along with changing password
+* viewing and updating a minimal user profile along with changing password, profile pictures are supported
 * user managment

 It's goal is to be easier to integrate into current projects by not requiring to modify existing user database table and model.